AFCEN’s international activities are focused on achieving the following key objectives:

 AFCEN codes are being used in the United Kingdom as a reference for the design, construction and in-service inspection of the following PWR reactor projects:

-- Hinkley Point C (HPC): two EPR units (for the detailed design and construction phases),
+- Hinkley Point C (HPC): two units (for the detailed design and construction phases),

-- Sizewell C: two EPR units (for the project design phase - identical design to HPC),
+- Sizewell C: two units (for the project design phase - identical design to HPC),

 The EPR design passed the GDA in the United Kingdom in 2013, and the AFCEN codes were approved by the British Safety Authority (ONR – Office for Nuclear Regulation).
 The final investment decision (FID) for the HPC project was taken in September 2016, paving the way for engineering and construction of the power plant.
 There are plans to build two reactors at the Sizewell C site based on the same design as the two HPC units.

 An addendum has been created for the ETC-F code to incorporate British fire protection regulations, which AFCEN has subsequently added to the code in the form of a UK-specific appendix.
 NNB has decided to use the RSE-M code for monitoring in-service mechanical components, while adapting certain rules to meet the context and operational requirements specific to the United Kingdom.
 The group of independent experts, which NNB commissioned to address ONR’s concerns about the code, endorsed the methods for analyzing the impacts of defects detected during operation (Appendix 5.4, also used during the design phase) against current practices in the United Kingdom (R6 Rules).

-- facilitate uptake of AFCEN codes among industry and partners (designers, manufacturers, contractors, suppliers and consultants) by minimizing discrepancies caused by poor interpretation of the codes early into the project,
+- facilitate uptake of AFCEN codes among industry and partners (designers, manufacturers, contractors, suppliers and consultants) by minimizing discrepancies caused by poor interpretation of the codes as early as possible during the project,

 - determine training needs and facilitate appropriate solutions,